This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-If you have any ingredients leftover from this easy lemon bars recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this small batch lemon bars recipe, check out our Leftover Ingredients Recipe Finder.

-- Sugar: Granulated sugar sweetens both the crust and the lemon filling while helping the filling set properly.
+- Sugar: Granulated sugar sweetens both the shortbread crust and the lemon filling.
+It also helps the filling set properly as the bars bake.

-- Salt: A small pinch enhances the flavors in the crust.
+- Salt: Just a pinch balances the sweetness and enhances the buttery flavor of the crust.

 Recipe Variations

-- Coconut Variation: Add 1 tablespoon of shredded coconut to the crust and sprinkle more on top before baking.
-The coconut adds a subtle sweetness and a bit of texture.
+- Coconut Lemon Bars: Add 1 tablespoon of shredded coconut to the crust for light texture and subtle coconut flavor.

-These photos and instructions help you visualize how to make this small batch lemon bars recipe.
+These photos and instructions help you visualize how to make this lemon bars recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

-- Make the Crust: In a medium bowl, use an electric hand mixer on medium speed to beat the butter and sugar until smooth.
-Add the flour, cornstarch, and salt, then mix until combined.
+- Make the Crust: In a medium bowl, beat the softened butter and sugar with an electric mixer on medium speed until smooth.
+Add the flour, cornstarch, and salt; mix until fully combined.

 - Bake the Crust: Press the dough evenly into the prepared dish using your fingertips or the back of a spoon.
 Bake for 15–18 minutes, until lightly golden.
 Remove from the oven and set aside.

 - Bake Again: Pour the filling over the warm crust.
-Bake for another 15-17 minutes, until the edges are lightly browned and the center has a slight jiggle.
+Bake for 15–17 minutes, until the edges are lightly browned and the center slightly jiggles when moved.

 - Cool Completely: Remove from the oven and let the bars cool in the pan on a wire rack.